antaldaniel/dataandlyrics/content/post/2022-12-06_vecera/index.md

 **In what ways do you communicate with your listeners?**

 The key is to communicate a lot.
 These days I use Instagram because people are following personalities.
 You just need to be yourself, it’s really simple.
 You post your everyday life without making it seem perfect.
-To me, this is not connected to attention seeking, but to motivation.
-It’s like having a membership at a gym: you get motivated, because people around you are motivated.
-If you post that you’re creating something, you receive fast feedback and people can see that you’re working and doing what you like.
-This way even if people don’t actively look for you, you might stay in the back of their minds.
+To me, this is not connected to attention-seeking but to motivation.
+It’s like having a membership at a gym: you get motivated because people around you are motivated.
+If you post that you’re creating something, you receive fast feedback, and people can see that you’re working and doing what you like.
+This way, even if people don’t actively look for you, you might stay in the back of their minds.

 {{% callout note %}}
 Check out Vecera: [Spotify](https://open.spotify.com/artist/401gNM3vL2Bq03NZe8PBT7?si=eojEnntBSpmXs_gYsUwBZA) | [Bandcamp](https://vecera.bandcamp.com/) | [YouTube](https://www.youtube.com/@pauliusveceris618) | [Facebook](https://www.facebook.com/paulveccera) | [Instagram](https://www.instagram.com/paulveccera/)